Rahul-Roy-UI/Algorithms/readme.md

 14. **Count Digits**
     Count the number of digits in a given integer.
 Handles negative numbers using `Math.abs()` and uses a loop with `Math.floor()` to reduce the number step-by-step.

+15. **palindromeNumber**
+    Check if an integer reads the same forwards and backwards without using strings.

 ---

 ### ⚙️ JavaScript Concepts